Health Promotion Practice

 - Full reading list

 This journal is a member of the Committee on Publication Ethics.

 Access to the full-text of published articles is free to Health Promotion Practice subscribers.
 Availability to others is on a pay-per-view or timed access basis.

 SOPHE national members receive online and hard copies of the journal as a membership benefit.

 Editorial Manager: Jeanine Robitaille, MS, CHES®

-Related ResourcesCall for papers: HPP Photovoice Special Issue
+Related ResourcesCall for Manuscripts: HPP Photovoice Special Issue

-Health Promotion Practice seeks to curate a body of salient papers that explore the current state and future directions of photovoice.
-Of particular interest are papers that demonstrate the use of photovoice as a vehicle for illuminating issues of concern, promoting health equity, advocating for social justice, and advancing efforts…
+Health Promotion Practice seeks to curate a body of salient manuscripts that explore the current state and future directions of photovoice.
+Of particular interest are manuscripts that demonstrate the use of photovoice as a vehicle for illuminating issues of concern, promoting health equity, advocating for social justice, and advancing efforts…